Robert Alton

-Robert Alton (2 January 1902 – 12 June 1957) was an American dancer and choreographer, a major figure in dance choreography of Broadway and Hollywood musicals from the 1930s through to the early 1950s.
+Robert Alton Hart (January 28, 1902 – June 12, 1957), known professionally as Robert Alton, was an American dancer and choreographer, a major figure in dance choreography of Broadway and Hollywood musicals from the 1930s through to the early 1950s.
 He is principally remembered today as the discoverer of Gene Kelly, for his collaborations with Fred Astaire, and for choreographic sequences he designed for Hollywood musicals such as The Harvey Girls (1946), Till the Clouds Roll By (1946), Show Boat (1951), and White Christmas (1954).

 Biography

-Born Robert Alton Hart in Bennington, Vermont, United States, Alton studied dance with Ralph McKernan in Springfield, Massachusetts and spent his summers in New York studying with Bert French and Mikhail Mordkin, formerly of the Bolshoi Ballet and Sergey Diaghilev's Ballets Russes.
+ALton was Robert Alton Hart in Bennington, Vermont.
+(Note: Reference works vary on the year of his birth, including 1897, 1903, and 1906.
+Historic sources and primary birth and death records give his birth year as 1902.)
+He attended Bennington High School and studied dance with Ralph MacKernan in Springfield, Massachusetts, as well in New York studying with Bert French and Mikhail Mordkin, formerly of the Bolshoi Ballet and Sergey Diaghilev's Ballets Russes.
 His Broadway stage dancing début was with Mordkin's company in Take It from Me (1919), followed by Greenwich Follies (1924) and Some Day (1925) which failed to make it to Broadway.
 He also choreographed.

-With his wife, Marjorie Fielding, he created a dance act and subsequently managed a line of chorus girls in vaudeville.
+With his wife, Marjery Fielding, he created a dance act and subsequently managed a line of chorus girls in vaudeville.
 When his wife took a sabbatical to have a baby, he took over dance direction at St. Louis movie theatres while teaching at Clark's Dance School in St. Louis.
 There his students included Donn Arden and Betty Grable.